What We Do

-There are three steps in the selections process:
+There are two steps in the selections process:

-(1) Application Quiz: A short quiz designed to assess familiarity with the contents of the Information Booklet (link), which contains general information about the Honor Committee and the Honor System.
-When you're ready to take the quiz, you can find it here; please do not open it until you are ready to complete it.
-The deadline for the application quiz has been extended to Tuesday, September 10 at 12 pm (noon).
+- Application: A short application consisting of two portions.
+The first is designed to assess familiarity with the contents of the Information Booklet found here, which contains general information about the Honor Committee and the Honor System.
+The second portion provides an opportunity to specify which role you would like to apply for, and contains several role-specific questions.
+Please ensure that you have carefully reviewed the different Support Officer roles before opening the application.
+When you're ready to complete the application, you can find it here; please do not open it until you are ready to complete it.

-(3) Second Round Interview: A 30-40 minute interview designed to assess how your skill-set applies to the support officer pool for which you are interviewing, as well as get to know your thoughts and opinions on the Honor System.
+- Interview: A 20-30 minute interview designed to assess how your skill-set applies to the Support Officer pool for which you are interviewing, as well as get to know your thoughts and opinions on the Honor System.

-If you aren’t able to attend an information session, please feel free to reach out to Schuyler Guare (e-mail: firstname.lastname@example.org; cell: 804 937 7099) to get more information on support officers, Honor in general, and the selections process!
+If you aren’t able to attend an information session, please feel free to reach out to Charlotte Paulussen (e-mail: email@example.com) to get more information on support officers, Honor in general, and the selections process!

 While the Honor Committee will select support officers without regard to age, color, disability, gender identity, marital status, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status, and family medical or genetic information, diversity of perspectives and cultural competencies contribute to achieving the Honor Committee's mission and are valued in the support officer selection process.